-Supervisor Scott requested clarification on what type of contract related issues were appropriate for Executive Session as opposed to those that were not.
+Supervisor Scott asked for clarification on the types of contract related issues that were appropriate for discussion in Executive Session and those items that were not.

-Mr. Flagg responded that a discussion of whether certain terms were legally required or could be negotiated was appropriate for Executive Session, but whether terms were advantageous to the County from a policy perspective were not.
-He stated that personnel related subjects were also be permissible.
+Mr. Flagg responded that a discussion of whether certain terms were legally required or could be negotiated was appropriate for Executive Session, but terms that were advantageous to the County from a policy perspective would be outside the scope of the legal advice portion of the executive session statutes.
+He also stated that the personnel provision allowed for discussion of personnel related issues that were not associated with legal issues.

-Supervisor Heinz inquired whether the purpose of the two week continuance was strictly to allow for Executive Session or whether Board Members were expected to complete the research necessary to make a well informed decision in that time frame.
+Supervisor Heinz inquired whether the purpose of the two-week continuance was strictly to allow for Executive Session or whether Board Members were expected to complete the research necessary to make a well informed decision.

-Supervisor Grijalva clarified that the two week time frame was to enable proper notice of an intended Executive Session for the purpose of discussing legal questions with counsel.
+Supervisor Grijalva clarified that the two-week time frame was to enable proper notice of an intended Executive Session for the purpose of discussing legal questions with counsel.